Regularized R\'enyi divergence minimization through Bregman proximal gradient algorithms: Convergence analysis

 with $Z_{\pi_{\theta'}^{(\alpha)}} = \int \pi(x)^{\alpha}q_{\theta'}(x)^{1 - \alpha} \nu(dx)$.
-We recognize now that the right-hand side of Eq. \eqref{eq:discussionDaudelDescentExp} is equal to the one of \eqref{eq:discussionDescentLemma} up to a positive multiplicative constant.
-Even if the result of \cite[Proposition 1]{daudel2021monotonic} is derived directly without using Bregman divergences, our analysis gives a geometric interpretation to it.
-Moreover, our interpretation allows to use the modern Bregman proximal gradient machinery, allowing to prove convergence results that are more precise while including the additional regularization term $r$.
-Indeed, the convergence result in \cite{daudel2021monotonic} only shows a monotonic decrease of the objective without regularization, although in wider variational families.
+We recognize now that the right-hand side of Eq.~\eqref{eq:discussionDaudelDescentExp} is equal to the one of \eqref{eq:discussionDescentLemma} up to a positive multiplicative constant.
+Even if \cite[Proposition 1]{daudel2021monotonic} is derived directly without using Bregman divergences, our analysis gives a geometric interpretation to it.
+Moreover, our interpretation allows to use the modern Bregman proximal gradient machinery, allowing to prove convergence results that are more precise while including the additional regularization term $r$ and possible bias.
+Indeed, the convergence result in \citep{daudel2021monotonic} only shows a monotonic decrease of the objective without regularization in the deterministic case, although in wider variational families.

-In another context, it is often not straightforward to choose the most adapted statistical divergence for a given application.
-Indeed, there are many types of statistical divergences that are indexed by a scalar parameter, for some value of which the KL divergence is recovered \cite{cichocki2010}.
-There exist some comparative studies \cite{grivel2021}, but they are restricted to particular contexts.
-The notions of relative smoothness and relative strong convexity allow us to show that the KL divergence can be used to construct tangent majorizations or minorization of the Rényi divergences, which seems to be a new insight and may help guide the choice of a divergence.